-Tesla Model Y 2020: specs and on-sale date
+Tesla Model Y 2020: specs, pictures and on-sale date

-Tesla is continuing its efforts to move into bigger-selling market sectors with the launch of the Model Y. It’ll be the company’s second SUV, smaller and more affordable than the Tesla Model X, and is due to go into production in 2020.
+Tesla is continuing its efforts to move into bigger-selling market sectors with the launch of the Model Y. It's the company’s second SUV after the Model X and is due to go into production in 2020.
+The Model Y will start at $39,000 in the US (equivalent to just under £30,000 at time of writing) and will be offered in Standard Range, Long Range, Dual-Motor All-Wheel Drive and Performance variants.